puppetlabs/puppet-docs/source/puppet/4.2/reference/environments_creating.markdown

 Allowed Environment Names
 -----

-Environment names can contain letters, numbers, and underscores.
+Environment names can contain lowercase letters, numbers, and underscores.
 That is, they must match the following regular expression:

 `\A[a-z0-9_]+\Z`